JereKuusela/valheim-expand_world/README.md

 ## Lakes

 Lakes are needed to generate rivers.
 The code searches for points with enough water and then merges them to lake objects.
-Use command `find_lakes` to show their positions on the map.
+Use command `ew_lakes` to show their positions on the map.

 Note: Lake object is an abstract concept, not a real thing.
 So the settings only affect river generation.